microsoft/azure-spring-boot/azure-documentdb-spring-boot-starter/README.md

 Autowired UserRepository interface, then can do save, delete and find operations.

 ### BI data collection
 Microsoft would like to collect data about how users use this Spring boot starter.
-Data collected is like hash of mac address.
 Microsoft uses this information to improve our tooling experience.
 Participation is voluntary.
-If you don't want to participate, just simple disable it by setting below configuration in `application.properties`.
+If you don't want to participate, just simply disable it by setting below configuration in `application.properties`.
 ```
 azure.documentdb.bi-enabled=false
 ```
+Find more information about Azure Service Privacy Satement, please check [Microsoft Online Services Privacy Statement](https://www.microsoft.com/en-us/privacystatement/OnlineServices/Default.aspx).

 ### Further info